cloud-gov/product/Onboarding.md

 ## How to Tock your time and schedule out-of-office (OOO)

-This is in flux.
 For current guidance see the [How to Tock](https://docs.google.com/document/d/16wGnM2vD9y5nrD3Jhufjc-G1r1cs3lkX2Ny-opYk9do/edit#) Google doc.

 For out-of-office time, in addition to the [18F handbook leave guidance](https://handbook.18f.gov/leave/#time-tracking), please: